Federal Motor Carrier Safety Administration (FMCSA), DOT.

-FMCSA has authority under 49 U.S.C.
-31136(e) and 31315 to grant exemptions from certain parts of the FMCSRs.
-FMCSA must publish a notice of each exemption request in the Federal Register (49 CFR 381.315(a)).
-The Agency must provide the public an opportunity to inspect the information relevant to the application, including any safety analyses that have been conducted.
+Under Agency regulations, FMCSA must publish a notice of each exemption request in the Federal Register (49 CFR 381.315(a)).
+The Agency must provide the public with an opportunity to inspect the information relevant to the application, including any safety analyses that have been conducted.
 The Agency must also provide an opportunity for public comment on the request.

-The Agency reviews safety analyses and public comments submitted, and determines whether granting the exemption would likely achieve a level of safety equivalent to, or greater than, the level that would be achieved by the current regulation (49 CFR 381.305).
-The decision of the Agency must be published in the Federal Register (49 CFR 381.315(b)) with the reasons for denying or granting the application and, if granted, the name of the person or class of persons receiving the exemption, and the regulatory provision from which the exemption is granted.
-The notice must also specify the effective period and explain the terms Start Printed Page 2487and conditions of the exemption.
-The exemption may be renewed (49 CFR 381.300(b)).
+The Agency reviews the safety analyses and the public comments and determines whether granting the exemption would likely achieve a level of safety equivalent to or greater than the level that would be achieved by the current regulation (49 CFR 381.305).
+The Agency's decision must be published in the Federal Register (49 CFR 381.315(b)).
+If the Agency denies the request, it must state the reason for doing so.
+If the decision is to grant the exemption, the notice must specify the person or class of persons receiving the exemption and the regulatory provision or provisions from which an exemption is granted.
+The notice must specify the effective period of the exemption (up to 5 years) and explain the terms and conditions of the exemption.
+The exemption may be renewed (49 CFR 381.315(c) and 49 CFR 381.300(b)).

 VSNA Application for Exemption